Before You Apply

 Why does Liveops require a credit and background check?

 Since independent agents handle sensitive information from callers and serve as the “face” of the client’s brand, this background check is an important factor for our clients, and is routine in the work-from-home industry.
-The background check is only required of independent agents who have been invited to provide services and the non-refundable fee is paid by the applicant.
+The background check is only required of independent agents who have been invited to provide services.

 What will cause me to fail the background check?